-For most of the previous millennium Germany was a collection of states rather than a unified country.
-It wasn’t until the German Empire was formed in 1871 by Wilhelm I that Germany truly existed, and not until reunification in 1990 that it operated as a single country.
+It wasn’t until the German Empire was formed in 1871 by Wilhelm I that Germany truly existed, having previously been a collection of states, and not until reunification in 1990 that it operated as a single country.

 The Mark (also known as a Goldmark) was the original currency since the original unification in 1871 and was reformed as the Deutsche Mark in 1948 for Western Germany.
 Since 1999 Germany has used the euro currency.